The Name I Didn’t Ask For

 No.

-A human angel.
 It didn’t feel like a compliment.
 It felt like an assignment.

 And I need to write the truth of it, Dreambook, because if I soften it, I’ll gaslight myself.
 Because my brain tries to make sharp things feel harmless.

 Like it wasn’t a compliment—like it was a statement.
 Like a verdict.
 Like something they believed so hard it made the air feel different.
-Like they weren’t even looking at me, but through me—like I was a message, not a person.
+Like they weren’t looking at me, but through me—like I was a message, not a person.
 Like I stopped being “me” and became a meaning.

-Michael the angel has been talking to me.
 And I don’t know if it’s guidance, pressure, or my mind trying to survive what it couldn’t name.